matboehmer/appsensor/README.md

 * Matthias Böhmer, Brent Hecht, Johannes Schöning, Antonio Krüger, Gernot Bauer: _Falling Asleep with Angry Birds, Facebook and Kindle – A Large Scale Study on Mobile Application Usage_.
 In: Proceedings of Mobile HCI 2011.
 Stockholm 2011, Sweden.

+### Mobile App Usage

 You might also be interested in the following publications if you are studying mobile application usage.
 Some of them are based on the _AppSensor_:
 * Luis A. Leiva, Matthias Böhmer, Sven Gehring, Antonio Krüger. _Back to the App: The Costs of Mobile Application Interruptions_.
 In: Proceedings of MobileHCI ’12, San Francisco 2012, USA.
 * Matthias Böhmer, Antonio Krüger.
 A Study on Icon Arrangement by Smartphone Users.
 In: Proceedings of CHI ’13.
 Paris 2013, France.
 * Abhinav Parate, Matthias Böhmer, David Chu, Deepak Ganesan, Benjamin Marlin. _Practical Prediction and Prefetch for Faster Access to Applications on Mobile phones_.
 In: Proceedings of UbiComp ’13.
 Zürich 2013, Switzerland. (to appear)
 * Matthias Böhmer, Lyubomir Ganev, Antonio Krüger. _AppFunnel: A Framework for Usage-centric Evaluation of Recommender Systems that Suggest Mobile Applications_.
 In: Proceedings of IUI ’13.
 Santa Clara 2013, USA.

+### Related Work

+You might also want to look into the AWARE FRAMEWORK or the funf plattform.